 - permanent care in a care home or a move to sheltered housing or a care village.

 If you don't qualify for state support and are responsible for paying for your own care costs there is still help available.
-Hertfordshire County Council works with a not-for-profit organisation, Paying For Care on all aspects of long-term care.
-This includes:
+Contact HertsHelp on 0300 123 4044 to be directed to advice and assistance.

 Meals on Wheels